finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

     Integer version = 56; // Integer | The version number of the run associated with the break String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the reconciliation runs.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the reconciliation runs.
 Defaults to returning the latest version   of each run if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing reconciliation runs; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
     try {